-- 1. Survey and assess PCB-containing lamp ballasts in schools and other public buildings.
+- 1. Identify PCB-containing lamp ballasts in schools and other public buildings.
 Encourage replacement with more energy efficient PCB-free fixtures. - 2.
-Develop and promote Best Management Practices (BMPs) for containment of PCBcontaining materials in buildings currently in use and those slated for demolition. - 3.
+Develop and promote Best Management Practices (BMPs) to contain PCBs in building materials currently in use and those slated for remodel or demolition. - 3.
 Assess schools and other public buildings for the presence of PCB-containing building materials. - 4.
 Learn more about what products contain PCBs and promote the use of processes that don't inadvertently generate PCBs. - 5.
-Survey owners of historic electrical equipment. - 6.
-Expand environmental monitoring to identify any new areas requiring cleanup. - 7.
+Survey owners of historic electrical equipment, including transformers and large capacitors. - 6.
+Expand environmental monitoring to identify any new areas requiring cleanup and investigate air deposition. - 7.
 Conduct a public educational campaign. - 8.
 Conduct a study on which PCB congeners are present in Washington residents.